Winter festival in Kópavogur, Iceland, featuring music, lights, and a sparkling Christmas tree in the town square.

 4. Strong social protection

-5. Value innovation and creative approach
+5. Value innovation and a creative approach

 6. Safe and clean